-Many children and teenagers with autism spectrum disorder (ASD) have obsessions, routines or rituals.
+Many autistic children and teenagers have obsessions, routines or rituals.
 Some children have all of these things, and others have only one or two.

 For example, younger children might collect things like twigs or balls or want to know the birthday of everyone they meet.
 They might open and close doors over and over again, or rush into each new place to find and flush the toilet.
 Older children might have very narrow interests or preoccupations, like needing to know everything possible about trains.

 Some children move from one interest or obsession to another, and the interests last for weeks or months before they change.
 Others develop an interest – for example, in trains – in early childhood and continue this interest through adolescence and into adulthood.